 Cars have controls for driving, parking, passenger comfort, and a variety of lamps.
 Over the decades, additional features and controls have been added to vehicles, making them progressively more complex.
 These include rear-reversing cameras, air conditioning, navigation systems, and in-car entertainment.
 Most cars in use in the early 2020s are propelled by an internal combustion engine, fueled by the combustion of fossil fuels.
 Electric cars, which were invented early in the history of the car, became commercially available in the 2000s and are predicted to cost less to buy than petrol-driven cars before 2025.
 The transition from fossil fuel-powered cars to electric cars features prominently in most climate change mitigation scenarios, such as Project Drawdown's 100 actionable solutions for climate change.

 There are costs and benefits to car use.
 The costs to the individual include acquiring the vehicle, interest payments (if the car is financed), repairs and maintenance, fuel, depreciation, driving time, parking fees, taxes, and insurance.
 The costs to society include maintaining roads, land-use, road congestion, air pollution, noise pollution, public health, and disposing of the vehicle at the end of its life.
 Traffic collisions are the largest cause of injury-related deaths worldwide.
 Personal benefits include on-demand transportation, mobility, independence, and convenience.
-Societal benefits include economic benefits, such as job and wealth creation from the automotive industry, transportation provision, societal well-being from leisure and travel opportunities, and the generation of revenue from taxation.
+Societal benefits include economic benefits, such as job and wealth creation from the automotive industry, transportation provision, societal well-being from leisure and travel opportunities.
 People's ability to move flexibly from place to place has far-reaching implications for the nature of societies.

-Color (American English) or colour (British and Commonwealth English) is the visual perception based on the electromagnetic spectrum.
+Color (or colour in Commonwealth English; see spelling differences) is the visual perception based on the electromagnetic spectrum.
 Though color is not an inherent property of matter, color perception is related to an object's light absorption, reflection, emission spectra, and interference.
 For most humans, colors are perceived in the visible light spectrum with three types of cone cells (trichromacy).
 Other animals may have a different number of cone cell types or have eyes sensitive to different wavelengths, such as bees that can distinguish ultraviolet, and thus have a different color sensitivity range.
 Animal perception of color originates from different light wavelength or spectral sensitivity in cone cell types, which is then processed by the brain.

 Because the perception of color is an important aspect of human life, different colors have been associated with emotions, activity, and nationality.
 Names of color regions in different cultures can have different, sometimes overlapping areas.
 In visual arts, color theory is used to govern the use of colors in an aesthetically pleasing and harmonious way.
 The theory of color includes the color complements; color balance; and classification of primary colors (traditionally red, yellow, blue), secondary colors (traditionally orange, green, purple), and tertiary colors.
 The study of colors in general is called color science.